 Christopher X. Shade is author of the novel, The Good Mother of Marseille (2019).
-He is an award-winning writer, and book reviewer, editor, and creative writing teacher.
+He is an award-winning writer, as well as book reviewer, editor, and creative writing teacher.
 Over twenty of his stories have appeared in publications, and he has won story awards including the 2016 Writers at Work fellowship and Pushcart nominations.
 A member of the National Book Critics Circle, his book reviews have also been widely published.
+He teaches prose and poetry writing in NYC.
 For five years he was an editor of an independent print literary journal.

 Where do I apply?

 The big REGISTER buttons on this page, or here.